MATH.3220 Discrete Structures II, Sections 203 and 204

 Topics

-The two general topics we cover in this course are graphs and algebric structures.
-A more detailed list of topics that we will cover is posted on the Blackboard page for this course.
+The two general topics we cover in this course are graph theory and algebric structures.
+A more detailed list of topics that we will cover is posted on the Canvas page for this course.
 If you're not familiar at all with these topics, don't worry.
 We start from the basics in both.
-What you do need to have a good grasp of is the material in Discrete Structures I. This includes basic set theory, counting, logic, relations, functions and recursion.
+What you do need to have is a good grasp of the material in Discrete Structures I. This includes basic set theory, counting, logic, matrix algebra, relations, functions and recursion.
 The following SageMath cells can give you an inkling of what the general topics are about.

 SageMath Cells